BrennanStein/procelio-translation/README.md

 (For creating a new file, you can also copy-paste the English pack and replace as necessary)

-## Usage

 For mass-release, lang files must be built and deployed serverside for one of the devs.

-For local testing, your built .lang file can be put in the `localization` subfolder in Unity's PersistentDataPath. (`C:\Users\brenn\AppData\LocalLow\Procul Games\Procelio\localization\English.lang`, for example, on Windwows).
+For local testing, your built .lang file can be put in the `localization` subfolder in Unity's PersistentDataPath. (`C:\Users\brenn\AppData\LocalLow\Procul Games\Procelio\localization\English.lang`, for example, on Windows).
 If the folder doesn't exist, you can create it yourself.

 ## Customizing Translation Files